va-ji/Add-User-App/README.md

 # Add-User-App
-A simple app in react to cover the basics
+A simple app in react